 Watering wands (similar to a shower head), you can attach it to the end of your hose and water each plant individually for about 15-20 seconds, take a 20 second break, then come back and repeat for another 15-20 seconds for that small plant.
 Please keep in mind, the larger the plants, the more water they will require.

-Try to avoid watering in the evening hours or 3-4 hours from dusk.
-The best time to water is in the morning.
+It is best to water in the morning or at least 3-4 hours before dusk.
 This helps prevent the plants from remaining wet all night and fungus/disease developing.